downdouble/just_checking_functionality/README.md

 The outline below shows the TOC for a set of anchored tags within an operations/administrator's reference guide topic.
 The reference could either contain a set of 8 topic pages, or a single reference page with each subsection anchored.

+I'd likely place the configuration file sub-elements that are listed in this outline in bullets into tables with element name - required/optional - and description/example in the columns.

 You'll note that the section numbers are off from the config files section numbers.
 I added an overview section to this topic/page and that shifted the number (in my outline at least) ahead one from the config file comments.

+Some questions at the end.
+With more time, I'd have quite a few more.
+There were a lot of weirdly constructed comments that I would rewrite when placing into the reference guide, and then I'd place notes for the developer or QA person (SME) to review during documentation review.

 Ripple Server Configuration Guide